code-423n4/docs/awarding/incentive-model-and-awards/README.md

 `Med Risk Slice: 3 * (0.9 ^ (split - 1)) / split`\
 `High Risk Slice: 10 * (0.9 ^ (split - 1)) / split`

-Please note that findings with partial credit as still count as 1 finding in the algorithm. \
+Please note that findings with partial credit still count as 1 finding in the algorithm. \
 During awarding, each award is redeemed for: `award pool / pie / slice`.

 ### Bonus for best / selected for report

-For each unique High or Medium finding, the submission selected for inclusion in the audit report receives a 30% slice bonus. \
+For each unique High or Medium finding, the submission selected for inclusion in the audit report receives a 30% slice bonus.
+The `pie` (total of slices) is also increased accordingly.
-The `pie` ( total of slices ) will be also increased accordingly as well as the slice of this finding.

-Let's see an example of a group of set of High risk duplicates, with 3 satisfactory findings.
+Let's look at an example of a set of High risk duplicates, with 3 satisfactory findings.

 As per the formula, the pie would be: \
 `10 * (0.9 ^ (findingCount - 1)) = 8.10`

-However, the warden A has its findings selected for report, therefore the pie will be adapted as follows: \
+Warden A's finding is selected for report; therefore the pie is adjusted as follows: \
 `new pie = previous pie + [selected finding's slice] * 0.3` \
-`=> 8.91 = 8.1 + ( 2.7 * 0.3 )`
+`=> 8.1 + ( 2.7 * 0.3 ) = 8.91`

-So the result would be:
+The resulting awards are:

 | **Warden**  | **finding** | **risk** |        **pie**     | **split** |      **slice**      |       **award**        |
 | ----------- | ----------- | ---------| ------------------ | --------- | ------------------- | ---------------------- |